-KATHLEEN LOEHR’s partnership with university and nonprofit leaders as a trusted advisor to nonprofit leaders and family foundations.
-Through individual and facilitated group work, she helps blend their aspirations to serve the common good with the commitment to create effective and sustained impact.
-Trained in the change management model of Appreciative Inquiry, Kathleen combines nonprofit and fundraising expertise, coaching and strategy to help families, individuals and groups navigate change.
+KATHLEEN LOEHR’s partnership with university and nonprofit leaders as a trusted advisor is grounded in thirty-five years of experience.
+Through individual and facilitated group work, she helps institutions blend their aspirations to serve the common good with their commitment to create effective and sustained impact.
+Trained in the change management model of Appreciative Inquiry, Kathleen combines nonprofit and fundraising expertise, coaching and strategy to help leaders and groups navigate change.

-More than work has shaped Kathleen.
+More than work has shaped Kathleen’s experiences.
 Growing up in a family of 10, she learned to effectively build relationships up, down and out.
-Her humanitarian focus came from living abroad in Bolivia and Italy, as well as extensive travels in Africa, Europe, and Central and South America, where she witnessed human dignity in the face of extreme poverty.
+Her humanitarian focus came from living abroad in Bolivia and Italy, as well as extensive travels in Africa, Europe and Central and South America, where she witnessed human dignity in the face of extreme poverty.
 She keeps her curiosity alive by paying attention to the questions and passions of the Millenials, Generation Z and children in her big, blended family.